• Skip to primary navigation

 Oriental Beauty: Why It's Taiwan's Most Famous Oolong Tea

-Published: Sep 13, 2018 · Modified: Oct 22, 2019 by Mary Ann Rollano · 5 Comments This post may contain affiliate links.
+Published: Sep 13, 2018 · Modified: Jan 31, 2024 by Mary Ann Rollano · 5 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

-73 shares
+108 shares

 Oriental Beauty is Taiwan's most famous tea and has many English names.
 A rare extraordinary tea, also known as Imperial Formosa Oolong, Champagne Oolong, and White Tip Oolong.
 Bai Hao is the traditional Taiwanese name meaning “white-tipped”.

-oriental beauty dry leaf
+oriental beauty oolong tea

 Oriental Beauty or Bai Hao oolong dried leaf